 WTO/TBT Enquiry Point

-The World Trade Organization requires that each member country establishes an Enquiry Point (Article 10.1 of the TBT Agreement); and the Trinidad and Tobago Bureau of Standards (TTBS) was designated the WTO/TBT Enquiry Point in 1996 by the Government of the Republic of Trinidad and Tobago by Cabinet Minute No. 553.
+Article 10.1 of the WTO TBT Agreement requires that each member country establish an Enquiry Point.
+The Government of the Republic of Trinidad and Tobago designated the Trinidad and Tobago Bureau of Standards (TTBS) as the National Enquiry Point in 1996 by Cabinet Minute No. 553.

 - Access to strategic information essential to the design, manufacture, marketing, export and import of products and services;

 - Respond to technical enquiries on a variety of topics including: Trinidad and Tobago local standards and technical regulations, CARICOM Regional Organisation for Standards and Quality (CROSQ) standards, international standards and conformity assessment procedures and TBT and Sanitary and Phytosanitary (SPS) measures; and

 - Access to standards and regulatory information via the TTBS Standards Information Centre.